rodrigombsoares/origin-backend-assignment/README.md

 # Origin Backend Take-Home Assignment

-This project was developed as an assignment for [Origin](https://www.useorigin.com/) based on the following [requirements](https://github.com/OriginFinancial/origin-backend-take-home-assignment).
-It consists on an REST API built using FastAPI that runs a simple Rules Engine to determine the user’s insurance risks from personal information information like age, vehicle and house.
+This project was developed as an assignment for [Origin](https://www.useorigin.com/), based on the following [requirements](https://github.com/OriginFinancial/origin-backend-take-home-assignment).
+It consists of a REST API built using FastAPI that runs a simple Rules Engine to determine the user’s insurance risks from personal information like age, vehicle, and house.

 ## Run